-- With highest honors Those students with a regular GPA of 4.5 or above will receive both written and verbal recognition during the commencement exercise.
-They will also wear the honor cord as part of their graduation attire. - With honors Those students with a regular GPA of at least 4.2 but less than 4.5 will receive written and oral recognition in the commencement program.
+- With highest honors Those students recognized with highest honors will receive both written and verbal recognition during the commencement exercise.
+They will also wear the honor cord as part of their graduation attire. - With honors Those students recognized with honors will receive written and oral recognition in the commencement program.
 In addition, any student who has all A's (grades of 90 or above) since entering high school (ninth grade) will be eligible for honor graduate status.